lewisbakkero/mde/MDE-Reduction-Literature-Review.md

 - Achieves semiparametric efficiency bound under certain conditions

 **Limitations:**
-- Requires careful modeling of correlation structure
+- Requires careful modelling of correlation structure
 - In-experiment adjustment can introduce bias if not properly implemented
 - More complex to implement and validate; likely less stable for large scale prod environments